-As the number of occupants in counterflow increases, the occupants should slow down and increase the simulation time.
+As the number of occupants in counterflow increases, the occupants should slow down and increase the evacuation time.

-Since in the SFPE mode, there is no restriction on occupants being superimposed in the same space, counterflow does not slow the movement.
-However, room occupation density does reduce walking speed.
+Since in the SFPE mode, there is no restriction on occupants being superimposed in the same space, counterflow does not slow the movement (room density does reduce walking speed for this case).